 I was just as shocked as everyone else that a dog (much less my dog) was scratching and whining at the door.
 Though everyone seemed to be enjoying the distraction, I was mortified.
 Shockingly, the professor was nice enough to actually allow Loup to stay in the room by my desk until class was over.

-Because his habitual whining, my friends had to have had mixed feelings whenever they saw me coming with Loup in tow.
+Because his habitual whining, my friends must have had some very mixed feelings whenever they saw me coming with Loup in tow.
 As Loup was an eighty-pound dog and, as we’ve seen, not an especially mellow fellow, my friends tended to prefer that Loup stay outside during my visits.
-Loup, of course, found this completely unacceptable and, in protest, he’d whine and whine and whine until it was time for me to call it a night or my friends finally relented as they screamed in total exasperation, “All right, all right already!
+Loup, of course, found this completely unacceptable and, in protest, he’d whine and whine and whine until it was finally time for me to call it a night or my friends finally screamed in exasperation, “All right, all already!
 Let the dumb dog in!”

 Loup’s protestations were an absolute matter of principle to him.
 He sincerely believed that he was just as human as the rest of us.
 And, as far as he was concerned, ostracizing him constituted a flagrant violation of his rights and he wasn’t going to stomach such an injustice quietly.

-Before Loup, I’d have never believed that a dog could actually take over my life: Loup was a force of nature and he’d crash over me like a rouge wave might a sleepy seaside village.
+Before Loup, I’d have never believed that a dog could actually take over my life.
+Loup was a force of nature and he’d crash over me like a rouge wave might a sleepy seaside village.
 His behavior actually had the ability to alter my behavior.
-And, as Loup never had a doubt as to what he wanted, he’d simply decided that it was his job to use what ever means he needed to to get me on board!
+And, as Loup never had a doubt as to what he wanted, he simply accepted that it was his job to utilize whatever means were required to to get me on board!
 Cheeky dog!
-He’d keep at me and keep at me until I finally broke and gave him whatever he wanted.
+He’d keep at me and keep at me until I finally broke down and gave him what he wanted.

 Yes, Loup was a hybrid.
 Personally, I believe that hybrid vigor is such an important goal genetically that we humans seek it out subconsciously.
 I believe that hybrid vigor is the reason we’re always attracted to our opposite.
-If we choose someone who’s completely different from ourselves, then we’re going to create a hybrid vigor situation for our offspring.
+If we choose someone who’s completely different from ourselves, we’re much more likely to create a hybrid vigor situation for our offspring.
 Children who come from completely different parents genetically are going to be more likely to inherit qualities and abilities that are superior to that of either parent.
-As all of us parents long to have our children surpass our level of accomplishment, hybrid vigor is simply one way of making sure that they do.
+Since all of us parents long to have our children surpass our own level of accomplishment, this instinctive (though subconscious) attraction to someone who is opposite to us is what allows our offspring to reap the superior benefits of having the genetic diversity that is typical of hybrid vigor.

-I definitely feel that I was blessed by hybrid vigor as far as my half-German and half-Italian heritage is concerned.
+I most certainly feel that I was blessed through hybrid vigor as a result of my half-German, half-Italian heritage is concerned.
 I can’t express how grateful I am for the German part of myself that’s able (at least to some degree!) to control the wild out-of-control-do-anything-say-anything part of me that’s Italian.
-The Italian part of myself, though, has definitely jazzed up the part of me that’s German which, left to its own devices, would tend to be a bit stuffy and reserved.
+The Italian part of myself, though, has definitely jazzed up the part of me that’s German which, left to its own devices, would tend to be rigid, overly disciplined and reserved.

-Because I experienced it myself, I wouldn’t recommend that any child be raised by an Italian mom in a non-Italian neighborhood.
+Due to having experienced it myself, I wouldn’t recommend that any child be raised by an Italian mom in a non-Italian neighborhood.
 Being the only kid who has an Italian mom is on a par with being the only kid in town who has braces.
-I felt constantly conspicuous as NO ONE’S MOM WAS LIKE MY MOM!
-My mom was simply over-the-top outrageous and a never-ending source of embarrassment for me as she seemed to thrive on fighting with everyone over anything be it the grocery store, the post office, my school, you name it.
-That’s why (as we saw in chapter one) I decided that my mom was a perfect Schipperke because Schipperkes are one of the most ornery and feisty breeds on the planet!
+I felt constantly conspicuous due to the fact that NO ONE’S MOM WAS LIKE MY MOM!
+My mom was simply over-the-top on every level such that she was a never-ending source of embarrassment to me.
+My mom seemed to thrive and to actually find it invigorating to argue and fight with any and every one over any conceivable issue.
+It happened at the grocery store, the post office, my school, church, you name it.
+That’s why (as detailed in chapter one) I had no problem determining that my mom was the epitome of a Schipperke because, as a breed, Schipperkes are one of the most ornery and feisty creatures on the planet!

-My mom’s feisty behavior actually resulted in her being somewhat famous in Amarillo, Texas where I grew up.
-Her temper tantrums were a matter of public record and, as I was an unwilling party to most of them, I eventually learned to simply cringe and bear it.
-Early on, I surmised that there was never going to be a moment’s peace as far as my family was concerned.
-My mom was explosive and there wasn’t a single place in the world that she wouldn’t fight with my dad if she felt it was warranted (as she often did!)
-By far, though, my mom was her most rowdy when she went bar hunting in search of my dad.
+My mom’s feisty behavior actually resulted in her becoming somewhat famous in Amarillo, Texas where I grew up.
+Her temper tantrums were a matter of public record and, as I was an unwilling party to most of them, I eventually learned to do my best to cringe and bear it.
+Early on, I realized that there was never going to be a moment of peace as far as my mom or my family was concerned.
+My mom was explosive and there wasn’t a single place in in the world that she would go head to head (and occasionally fist to fist) with my dad if she felt my dad had it coming.
+In my memory, my mom was always the most scary when (enflamed by an alcoholic drink or four), she’d go bar hunting in the middle of the night when my dad had failed to come home after work.

-On the home front, things weren’t much better.
-Each and every night, like some kind of ritual that we were all doomed-to-repeat, my mom would cook dinner all the while making increasingly nasty comments about my dad’s latest transgressions which, of course, he could hear!
-As the pits in our stomachs grew, we kids silently prepared ourselves for what was coming.
-Once again, as my mom was incapable of quitting, she kept on poking and prodding like a tiger in a cage until my dad had finally had enough.
-Leaping from his recliner, he tackled her breaking dishes and spilling food as he pinned her to the ground.
-All of their yelling and screaming would finally force the neighbors to call the cops, whose arrival would temporarily bring a stop to the madness.
-I always felt a confusing mixture of fear and relief as I heard the crackling of the police radios and the swirling blue lights danced around the interior of the house.
-My sister and I would peek out of our bedroom door, wide-eyed and terrified, as the police calmed my mother down and tried to decide whether they should take my dad in for the night.
+On the occasion when my dad came home after work, things didn’t fare much better.
+Every nigh (like some kind of fated ritual we were all doomed to repeat like Sisyphus and his rock), my mom would cook dinner as she made increasingly nasty remarks about my dad’s latest transgressions which, of course, he could hear as he sat in his recliner in the living room.
+As our anxiety and the pits in our stomachs grew and grew, we kids silently prepared ourselves for what we knew was coming.
+Due to her inability to ever just “Stop!”, my mom would keep prodding (like a crazed person poking a bear in a cage with a stick) until my dad finally had enough.
+My dad would go from zero to one hundred in a single second as he’d slam down the footrest of the recliner, leaping up in a rage as he tackled her breaking dishes and spilling food until he had her pinned to the ground.
+All of the yelling and screaming would (thankfully!) induce the neighbors to finally call the cops, whose arrival would temporarily (at least) bring a stop to the madness.
+I was always filled with a confusing mixture of fear and relief as I heard the crackling of the police radios and saw the swirling blue lights dance around the interior of our house.
+My sister and I would cautiously peek out of our bedroom door and, straining for a look down the length of the hall, we’d try to see how much damage had been done on the battlefield of the kitchen and living room this time around.
+Wide-eyed and terrified, we’d watch the bored police try to futilely calm my mom down while they deliberated among themselves whether it was going to be necessary to take my dad to jail for the night to keep the fighting from reigniting the minute they walked out the door.

-Having observed my mom’s behavior day in and day out since I was a child, I’d simply come to the conclusion that my mom had to be an anomaly, some kind of aberration of what a mom should be.
-There was no doubt in my mind that there wasn’t any mother like her in the world.
-What I had no way of knowing was that, if I’d simply been raised in an Italian neighborhood, I’d have known just how typical her behavior was for an Italian.
-But, other than a few short visits to my mom’s family in California, I’d had very little exposure to Italians, certainly not enough to understand just how wild and crazy they can be.
-If I knew then what I know now, I’d have known that my mom’s behavior was very simply a reflection of her Italian pedigree.
+Having observed my mom’s behavior day in and day out from the time I was a little girl, I’d simply come to the conclusion that my mom was an anomaly, some kind of aberration from what a mom should be.
+I had no doubt that there wasn’t any other mother like her in the world.
+What I didn’t know was that, if I’d been raised in an Italian neighborhood, I would have been able to see just how typical my mom’s behavior was for an Italian.
+But, other than a few short visits to my mom’s family in California, I’d had almost no exposure to Italians, most certainly not enough exposure to comprehend just how wild and crazy Italians can truly be.
+If I’d known then what I know now, I’d have understood that my mom’s behavior was simply a reflection of her Italian pedigree.

-When my twin daughters were juniors in high school, I was so completely burnt out from my work at the veterinary clinic, that I decided (very impromptu like) that we all needed to go to Europe!
-I’d always been fascinated by families who traveled abroad, convinced that they must have develop some kind of unique bond after sharing so many adventurous travels together.
-I’d been secretly searching for a way to bridge the ever-widening gap between my teenage daughters and I thought that this might just be the thing to get us back on track again.
+When my twin daughters were juniors in high school, I’d reached a point of such complete burn out from my work at my veterinary clinic, that I decided in a moment of desperation that we all needed to escape to Europe!
+I’d always been fascinated by stories of families who traveled abroad, convinced that they must be blessed with a very unique bond after having shared such an adventurous travel together.
+I’d also been searching for a way to bridge the ever-widening gap between my teenage daughters and I and it seemed that this might be just the thing to get us reconnected again.
 So, off to Europe we went!

-I purposely had selected a European tour that would take us to Italy and Germany since these were the countries where my grandparents were born.
-Though I’d spent countless hours studying our itinerary and reviewing all the places that we were scheduled to see, nothing prepared me for what I discovered when our tour bus finally arrived in Italy: a country of people who behaved just like my mom!
+I’d purposely selected a European tour that would take us to Italy and Germany as those were the countries where my grandparents had been born.
+Despite the fact that I’d spent hours and hours studying our itinerary and researching all the places we were scheduled to see, nothing whatsoever prepared me for what I experienced when our tour bus arrived in Italy: I was surrounded by people who behaved and acted out as if they were robotic clones of my mom!

 As our tour bus meandered through the Italian countryside, we’d occasionally stop at various eateries and shops for refreshments where I stood anchored in shock as I watched the chaos.
 It was as if no one in Italy had ever learned how to wait in line!
 Instead, people pushed and shoved, jockeying for position as they screamed and shouted out their orders: acting just like my mom!
 And, just like my mom, everyone was royally pissed off, grumbling and complaining at the poor service and how they were forced to wait so long.
 After watching this kind of pandemonium at every establishment we entered for several days in a row, it hit me like a pot of pasta to the head that my mom would be completely normal here!
 In fact, she might actually be considered a bit mellow as compared to the other Italians I’d seen!